Welcome to "Bicycling Colorado's Mountain

 description), All of them contain at least an

 elevation profile and pictures.

-well known unpaved passes, and also many lesser known
+passes, and also many lesser known divides and

-cycling climbs go over named summits.
-The following
+climbs go over named summits.
+The next following two

-two tables reference many of those.
-Shoulder summits
+tables reference many of those.
+Shoulder summits are

 additional approach to the shoulder summit point.

-climbs that reach a high (or low) altitude the
+climbs that reach a high (or low) elevation, the

 following two tables are more useful.

 road passes/summits (-highest elevation first)